 Temwa works in Northern Malawi, one of the remotest and most disadvantaged areas of the world.
 There is limited or no electricity, running water and the population is severely affected by the AIDS epidemic.
 Deki loans go to the most vulnerable people in this area, including those with HIV or AIDS, people caring for those with HIV or AIDS, people who have adopted orphans, and female-headed households.

 A half-century of civil war in Sudan has left families devastated.
 Hope Ofiriha was set up by twelve widows on a mission to empower other women to re-build their lives and support their children.
-Deki loans go to both female and male refugees who live in rural communities in South Sudan and Uganda, many of whom survive on less than $1 a day.
+Deki loans originally went to women only as over 50% of men had been killed in the war and the women had no way of supporting themselves.
+However, now loans have started to go to second generation male refugees (son's of the widows) who live in rural communities in Uganda, many of whom survive on less than $1 a day.